Transitions in Care: Partners

 - Rossy Family Foundation

-To establish yourself as an interested researcher, partner or stakeholder for TiC funding opportunity, please visit the partner linkage tool.
+To establish yourself as an interested researcher, partner or stakeholder for an open TiC funding opportunity, please visit the TiC Components page to access the active linkage tool.
 The linkage tool will enable applicants to identify interested partners to contact for the purpose of exploring potential partnership opportunities.
 This tool will also provide an opportunity for applicants to find other interested applicants in their research topic.
-Of note, applicants will be required to secure at least 30% of the total amount requested from CIHR from partners, where at least half of the match must be a cash contribution.

 Help us advance transition in care by: